All Episodes

 I want the borders closed.

-I live in Texas, and we really need to get the borders closed.
+I live in Texas and we really need to get the borders closed.

-I am not for abortion, I do not support abortions, none of that.
+I do not support abortions, none of that.

 But when I was younger, I'm from Kansas City.

-We lived in the project.
+We lived in the projects.

 I didn't have money to go get an exam.

-Claire Parenthood gave me the exam.
+Planned Parenthood gave me the exam.

-Well, he said he said he would stop federal funding.
+He said he would stop federal funding.

-It's like abortion ink the way I see it, and that's why those tapes were so damning from my perspective of them talking about selling baby body parts so they can buy Lamborghinis is nauseating.
+And that's why those tapes were so damning from my perspective of them talking about selling baby body parts so they can buy Lamborghinis.

-But look, I I hear what you're saying.
+But look, I hear what you're saying.

-I I would just urge you this way, Dana.
+I would just urge you this way, Dana.

-I I don't think any American should have to live in fear for expressing their heartfelt beliefs.
+I don't think any American should have to live in fear for expressing their heartfelt beliefs.

-Um I know tensions are high right now.
+I know tensions are high right now.

 It tends to happen in every election, but it's a lot higher this time around.

-I I do think in terms of establishment types, I think it's a lot deeper for them.
+I do think in terms of establishment types, I think it's a lot deeper for them.

 I think they want the power.

-I think they they thumb their noses at the people that voted in record numbers, and I think that's what where they're coming from.
+I think they thumb their noses at the people that voted in record numbers.

 So there's a distinction.

-You follow your heart, and uh I uh I hope things get better for you.
+And I hope things get better for you.

 How did you pull yourself out of that poverty?

-No, no, no, actually, uh, we wasn't in poverty.
+Actually, we wasn't in poverty.

 My mother just rebellion.

-And uh we wasn't in the city.
+And we wasn't in poverty.

-My mother was single with three children, but just because we wasn't in poverty at all.
+My mother was single with three children.

-It wasn't about abortion.
+It wasn't about abortions.

-I have two kids in college, I have one child that has a very good job.
+I have one child that has a very good job.

-And the thing of it is is that just because clinics are in poor neighborhoods don't mean that they're abortion factories.
+And the thing of it is, is that just because clinics are in poor neighborhoods don't mean that they're abortion factories.

-Now I don't believe in abortion.
+Now, I don't believe in abortion.

-So listen to me, this is important, Dana.
+This is important, Dana.

 Dana, it's important.

-No, I didn't say look, I'm saying planned parenthood.
+No, I didn't say, look, I'm saying Planned Parenthood.

-I don't think they're ever getting out of the abortion business, and you know, to me that's sad because I think every life is precious.
+And, you know, to me, that's sad because I think every life is precious.

-Um but anyway, make your final thought and then we'll move on.
+But anyway, make your final thought and then we'll move on.

-Well, that's the reason why I brought that point up is just to not to defend him, but tell the public that just because he said that doesn't mean that he believes in abortion, because I don't believe in abortion.
+Well, that's the reason why I brought that point up is just to not to defend him, but tell the public that just because he said that doesn't mean that he believes in abortion because I don't believe in abortion.

-I I don't at all.
+I don't at all.

-I I I don't support anyone killing a baby.
+I don't support anyone killing a baby.

 Thank you.